ringcentral/ringcentral-api-docs/docs/call-log/quick-start/c-sharp.md

 ### Edit the file Program.cs

 Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.

 ``` c#
 using System;